The Most Delicious and Authentic Aperitifs After Visiting Machu Picchu

 Choclo con Queso “Cheese and Fresh Corn”

-Choclo con queso is a beloved Peruvian snack based on a large-kernel Andean corn served with a slice of fresh, salty white cheese.
+Choclo con queso is a beloved Peruvian snack, a large-kernel Andean corn served with a slice of fresh cheese.
 This is a small dish for those who still need to complement their appetite, also found on certain street corners around some cities in Peru.
-The fresh corn and cheese dish is commonly called Choclo con queso.
+The fresh corn and cheese dish where peruvians call Choclo con queso.
 Peruvians love to eat it as a snack whenever and wherever they have the opportunity.

 Anticucho de Corazón

-This is probably the most popular street food all over Peru, frequently found in the afternoons and evenings on some of the street corners.
-The beef heart skewer, or locally called Anticucho de Corazón, is a marinated beef heart grilled on skewers over open flames.
-It is also seasoned with vinegar, cumin seeds, ají panca (orange chili), and a portion of cusqueña beer.
-It is served with potatoes, fresh corn, and a small portion of Uchucuta “Spicy sauce”.
+This is probably the most popular street food all over Peru, frequently found by afternoons at some street corners.
+The beef heart skewer or Anticucho de Corazón, is a portion of beef heart slices, grilled on skewers over open flames.
+Cooks season with vinegar, cumin seeds, ají panca (orange chili), and a portion of cusqueña beer.
+Potatoes, fresh corn, and a small portion of Uchucuta “Spicy sauce” is how chefs or cooks serve..